PSPDFKit/Xamarin-UWP/README.md

 * Windows 10
 * Visual Studio 2017 or 2019
-* PSPDFKit for Windows.vsix Visual Studio Extension ([get your trial here](https://pspdfkit.com/try/))
+* PSPDFKit for Windows NuGet package. ([get your trial here](https://pspdfkit.com/try/))
 * [Visual Studio Tools for Xamarin](https://visualstudio.microsoft.com/xamarin/)
 * Getting familiar with [Xamarin.Forms UWP project setup](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/platform/windows/installation/).

 ### Running the sample project

+First place the PSPDFKit for Windows NuGet package file in the directory `\Xamarin-UWP\nuget\`.
+You can find this in the SDK zip file.

-Open `XamarinPDF.sln` using Visual Studio add your license key as a String value in the `App.xaml` files listed below:
+Open `XamarinPDF.sln` using Visual Studio and add your license key as a String value in the `App.xaml` files listed below:

 * [XamarinPDF/XamarinPDF.UWP/App.xaml](XamarinPDF/XamarinPDF.UWP/App.xaml)